 Here is what your blood glucose (and in turn, insulin) levels might look like if you eat a ketogenic diet.
 Most of your calories are coming from fat, and fat is the only macronutrient that has no effect on blood glucose.
 So you’re never seeing high spikes.
 And because fat keeps you full for longer, you don’t need to snack.
 When you have a lot of time between meals, your insulin levels can dip down even more.
 When your insulin levels start low and stay low, you’re not in fat storage mode.
 And you’re eating a very small number of carbohydrates, so the amount of glucose in your system is very small.
 So instead of burning glucose for fuel, you become a fat burning machine.

 When glucose supplies are low, your body breaks down fat into ketones, which is another energy source your body can use for fuel.
-This is why this died it called a “ketogenic” diet– because it’s a diet that makes your body create and use ketones.
+This is why this diet is called a “ketogenic” diet– because it’s a diet that makes your body create and use ketones.
 When you are burning ketones for fuel, you are in ketosis.